 What Is Castella Cake?

-Castella cake is a sponge cake that is raised by egg foam.
+Castella cake is a sponge cake that is raised with egg foam.
 It’s a type of wagashi, which is a Japanese traditional confectionery.

 It’s a very light, spongey cake that is very popular nowadays.

 You can get castella, also known as kasutera (カステラ) at just about any corner store in Japan.

 It has been enjoyed by people around the world for thousands of years — and pretty soon by you, too!
 It doesn’t require many ingredients, but that doesn’t mean it is very easy to make.

 You only need four ingredients for this super simple sponge cake — chances are you already have everything you need in your kitchen.

 Grab bread flour first.
 Bread flour is the best for this recipe, as it has more protein and will have a higher rise.
 If you don’t have bread flour, don’t worry.
 You can also use all-purpose flour.

 Sugar is your next ingredient.
 The recipe only uses six tablespoons, as the cake’s main sweetness and flavor will come from honey.

 That brings us to our next ingredient: honey!
 Raw honey is best, but whatever you have is just fine.